flyteorg/flyte/rfc/system/0000-exteranl-plugin-service.md

 * Plugins should show up in the UI (extra details)

 ## Overview
-**Flytekit Backend Plugin** is a plugin registry written by fastAPI.
+**Flytekit Backend Plugin** is a plugin registry written by FastAPI.
 Both users and Propeller can send the request to it to run the jobs (Bigquery, Databricks).
 Moreover, this registry should be stateless, so we can easily to scale up to multiple machines.

 ![](https://i.imgur.com/3FQcW99.png)